-Consider this too, of the electricity that finally makes it to the average American’s meter, another 18-23% is lost due to wasteful practices, poor wiring or mismanagement.
-Here is a list of the best ways you can stop wasting electricity.
-Using loss calculations from 2017, conserving 1 watt of electricity in the home saves the generation of approximately 4 watts at the power plant.
+Consider this too.
+Not all of the electricity that finally makes it to the average American’s meter is useable.
+Wasteful habits, poor wiring and other issues waste another 8-23%.
+Here are some good ways you can stop wasting electricity.
+Using data from 2017 tell us that conserving 1 watt of electricity in the home saves the generation of approximately 4 watts at the power plant.

 So conservation is good and it is well worth the effort.
 Remember you provide a 4 watt bonus to the energy grid for every 1 watt of conservation at home.
 This is why electric vehicles in lieu of conventional vehicles does not make sense if you are using grid power to charge the batteries.

 If you use off grid solar power to charge the batteries that is a different story…zap away!

 The basic forms of person to person communication and home entertainment in 1970 were fairly simple.
 They included the US Postal Service (mail), land-wired telephones, TV’s (via antenna) and radio (also via antenna).
 Methods have changed over the last 40 plus years.
 Email, cell phones and satellite/cable TV are all new technologies.
 In addition, we now have the Internet.
 The internet is a system for communicating data to anyone with a computer and a connection, anywhere in the world.
 Of the main internet connection types, cell phones, cable and satellite transmission rule for communications and entertainment.